Cadasta/cadasta-docs/en/09-XLSForms.md

 The codes can be used multiple times in your form, preceding unique words like `_pic1` and `_pic2`.

-### Advanced Customization

-> David, what else cannot be edited or deleted??

-If you need to do more than simply edit a few existing fields, then advanced customization may be for you.

-Remember, when it comes to editing forms, some of the fields cannot be modified.

-Areas that cannot be edited or deleted:
-* Any field in gray
-* Pre-loaded header rows (except for `label::[language]`; that column can be deleted if it won't be used).
-* Any field with a `*` marked in column B.

 ## Troubleshooting {#troubleshooting}

-> David & Katrina, what should be edited here?

 Before uploading your form to your project, check to make sure that: